opsdis/aci-exporter/README.md

 Thanks to https://github.com/RavuAlHemio/prometheus_aci_exporter for the inspiration of the configuration of queries.
 Please check out that project especially if you like to contribute to a Python project.

+Special thanks to @camrossi for his deep understanding of ACI, all valuable ideas and endless testing.

 # License
 This work is licensed under the GNU GENERAL PUBLIC LICENSE Version 3.